doughahn/unofficial-opf-guides/docs/foundry-basics.md

   <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FlashyUnrulyHamadryad?autoplay=0' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 1. Click on the avatar image
-2. Click on the "Up" arrow until you see "assets"
+2. Click on the `Up` arrow until you see `Assets`
-3. Click on "assets"
+3. Click on `Assets`
-4. Click on "PC Art"
+4. Click on `PC Art` (or whatver directory your gm has the artwork in)
-5. Select your token (note that there are a variety of view options next to "Display Mode" so you can see previews of the image)
+5. Select your token (note that there are a variety of view options next to `Display Mode` so you can see previews of the image)
-6. Click "Select File"
+6. Click `Select File`

 ### Changing your Actor's Avatar
 ----